This easy porch decor and a stenciled welcome sign are great to greet your guests on your fall porch by your front door.

 - Spray Paint

-- Paint Sprayer (I use Homeright’s Finish Max) You could spray paint the shutter
+- Paint Sprayer Finish Max You could spray paint the shutter welcome sign.

 You can see that I still had about 8-10 slats to go when I stopped.
 I had enough of trying to get those slats back in place.
-I am so happy that I had second thoughts as I headed back to the saw.
+Just as I was going to the saw, I had second thoughts.

-I made a stencil in my Silhouette program.
+I made a stencil for the welcome sign in my Silhouette program.
 You can see the font is Adobe Thai and it’s about 518 pt.
 I cut it out of contact paper to save on using vinyl.

 When I stencil with contact paper, I remove the contact paper backing from the entire piece, place the stencil on my project, then weed out the letters.

-After placing the stencil, then weeding the letters, I used some Glad Press-n-Seal to protect the rest of the shutter from overspray.
+After placing the stencil on my welcome, then weeding the letters, I used some Glad Press-n-Seal to protect the rest of the shutter from over spray.
 This is a much easier process than using painter’s tape.
 It really did work like a charm.

 While removing the press-n-seal you can see that my shutter was protected from the overspray.
 It’s resting on my potting bench-a great outdoor work station that I use a lot.

-You can see the paint sort of got under the stencil, but I LOVE how it turned out.
+You can see the paint sort of got under the stencil, but I LOVE how the repurposed shutter welcome sign turned out.
 Perfect projects are soooo overrated, don’t you think?
 The Press-n-Seal did a perfect job keeping the rest of the shutter paint free.
 Have you tried this trick yet?
 Notice how pretty the slats are because I used the Finish Max.

-Isn’t it the perfect addition to my fall porch?
+Isn’t this stenciled welcome sign the perfect addition to my fall porch or any entryway?
 Since fall will be well on it’s way soon….
 I think it will head to Glendale with me.
 I have lots more shutters—I can always make another one because it was so easy.